Princess Alexandra Hospital, Brisbane: Emergency department expansion

 From 2009 to 2011 major expansion works were undertaken, including the doubling in size of the emergency department, the construction of a helipad with express elevators, and new oncology bunkers for cancer treatment.

 Centres

 The P.A.
-Foundation is located at the Princess Alexandra Hospital.
-The foundation raises money for medical research on the P.A. hospital campus.
+Hospital Foundation is located at the Princess Alexandra Hospital.
+The foundation raises money for medical research on the P.A.
+Hospital campus.
 In April 2008, the Diamantina Institute for Cancer, Immunology and Metabolic Medicine was opened at the hospital.
 In July 2011, the Diamantina Health Partners, Queensland's first academic health science centre, was opened.
-The Diamantina Health Partners head office is located within the Translational Research Institute on the P.A. hospital campus.
+The Diamantina Health Partners head office is located within the Translational Research Institute on the P.A.
+Hospital campus.
 In mid-2014, the Diamantina Health Partners joined with the Mayne Health Science Alliance and Children's Health Queensland to form the Brisbane Diamantina Health Partners Academic Health Science System, also housed within the Translational Research Institute on the Princess Alexandra Hospital campus.

 The hospital is the state centre of excellence for renal transplant, liver transplant, trauma surgery and spinal injuries.